 The three basic plans and what they cover are:

-Deluxe Dining Plan – Three table service or quick service meals: (table service includes appetizer, entrée, and dessert (lunch and dinner), OR full buffet, plus non-alcoholic beverage); (quick service includes entrée plus non-alcoholic beverage, OR combo meal plus non-alcoholic beverage; and two snacks per day.
+Deluxe Dining Plan – Not offered for 2024.
+Three table service or quick service meals: (table service includes appetizer, entrée, and dessert (lunch and dinner), OR full buffet, plus non-alcoholic beverage); (quick service includes entrée plus non-alcoholic beverage, OR combo meal plus non-alcoholic beverage; and two snacks per day.
 Starting in 2018 with each meal guests under 21 receive a beverage including specialty beverages (milk shakes, smoothies, premium hot chocolates where offered) instead and guests 21 and receive a beverage including specialty beverages or one serving of a mixed cocktail, beer, or wine (where offered).
 Plus, one Resort refillable drink mug per person.
 Cost: 2019 prices – $116.24 adult/$43.49 kids; 2020 prices – $119.00 adult/$47.50 kids.
 2020 $119/$47.50?

 The Disney Dining Plan has those who love it and those who do not!